hashgraph/stablecoin-studio/cli/README.md

 #### Operate with stable soin

-Once a stable coin is created or added, you can operate with it.
+Once a stablecoin is created or added, you can operate with it.

 The following list contains all the possible operations a user can perform if he/she has the appropriate role.

 - **Send tokens**: transfer tokens to other accounts.
 - **Cash in**: mints tokens and transfers them to an account.
-If you have linked a PoR Feed to your stable coin, this operation will fail in two cases :
+If you have linked a PoR Feed to your stablecoin, this operation will fail in two cases :
   - if you try to mint more tokens than the total Reserve (1 to 1 match between the token's total supply and the Reserve)
   - if you try to mint tokens using more decimals than the Reserve has, for instance, minting 1.001 tokens when the Reserve only has 2 decimals.
-  > this DOES NOT mean that a stable coin can not have more decimals than the Reserve, transfers between accounts can use as many decimals as required.
+  > this DOES NOT mean that a stablecoin can not have more decimals than the Reserve, transfers between accounts can use as many decimals as required.

 https://user-images.githubusercontent.com/102601367/205074103-e9f584d0-8262-406c-b45b-a9060a9aa32d.mov

-- **Details**: gets the stable coin details.
+- **Details**: gets the stablecoin details.
 - **Balance**: gets the balance from an account.
 - **Burn**: burns tokens from treasury account.